MaksimKisliak/Typing-Speed-Test-GUI-App/README.md

 # Typing Speed Test
 <p>This is a simple typing speed test program written in Python using the Tkinter library for the GUI.
 The program displays a random piece of text and the user has 60 seconds to type it as accurately and quickly as possible.
-At the end of the test, the program displays the number of words typed per minute.</p>How to use
+At the end of the test, the program displays the number of words typed per minute.
+The application was created as part of the 100 Days of Code - The Complete Python Pro Bootcamp course challenge.</p>How to use
 <ol>
  <li>Install Python on your computer if it is not already installed.</li>
  <li>Download the <code>typing_speed_test.py</code> file.</li>